chopraamhk/UKB_Ao_MRI/README.md

 srun --pty --preserve-env -p gpu /bin/bash
 ```

-# Step 2: Create an environment
+# Step 2: Create an environment (the codes in the directory are compatible with tensorflow = 2.12.1)
 *Requirements and installation*
 ```
 module load Anaconda3/2023.03-1